brianhill/transient-astronomy/index.md

 This directed study is a blend of a (1) observational astronomy, (2) data-taking with research ambitions, and (3) developing a data-processing pipeline in Python.
 This blend fits under the model of &ldquo;Research Experience for Undergraduates (REU),&rdquo; as it is known at many institutions.

-To carry these three activities out, we need approximately 7 meetings for theory and organization, 14 meetings for joint observation sessions, and 7 meetings for joint analysis sessions.
+To carry these three activities out, we need approximately 14 meetings for theory and organization and 14 meetings for experimental work.

 These numbers are intentionally aligned with how many analytical and laboratory meetings a one-semester Deep Springs course would have if half of its meetings were analytical and half were laboratory.
 We will necessarily need to adapt if either the analytical or laboratory work takes an unexpected amount of time, while retaining the total target of approximately the same amount of meetings as a one-semester full-load course.